MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 This article is intended to help troubleshooting and resolving common issues detected by the health check.

 ## Using the health check
-To run the client health check, right click on the Global Secure Access client system tray icon, choose Advanced Diagnostics and select the Health check tab.
+To run the client health check, right-click the Global Secure Access client system tray icon, choose Advanced Diagnostics, and select the Health check tab.
 The tests will start running.
 Most of the tests depend on one another.
 If some tests fail, start by solving the first test that failed and then refresh the health check for an updated tests status. image.png